Skills derive from methodology through distillation

 Term Operation What changes Medium transition

-Crystallisation prompt → code Verification regime, consumer, executability Yes — natural language → executable
+Codification prompt → code Verification regime, consumer, executability Yes — natural language → executable

-Stabilisation wide distribution → narrow Output predictability No — same medium, tighter constraints
+Constraining wide distribution → narrow Output predictability No — same medium, tighter constraints

 Distillation discursive → procedural Rhetorical mode, information density No — same medium, different organization

 Conflating them produces confused designs.
-If you think skills are crystallised methodology, you'll expect them to be more verifiable than they are (they're still stochastic).
-If you think skills are stabilised methodology, you'll focus on constraining agent behavior rather than on extracting the right procedures.
+If you think skills are codified methodology, you'll expect them to be more verifiable than they are (they're still stochastic).
+If you think skills are constrained methodology, you'll focus on constraining agent behavior rather than on extracting the right procedures.
 If you recognise skills as distilled methodology, you'll focus on the right questions: what to extract, what to leave in the source, how to maintain the derivation relationship.

 Distillation is a context-budget operation